dilaradupont/comp0034_coursework1_group7/README.md

 ### Bubble Chart Page Design

+Question: How have the costs, time and procedures required for starting a business changed over time with respect to gender and geographical region?
+Which is the geographical region that offers the best options for starting a business?

 Among the questions that the app seeks to answer, great focus should be put on the change over time of the costs, time and procedures required for starting a business and the relationship of such factors with gender and geographical region.
 A way of relating the three indicators in a single visualisation, and to then allow comparison over the years,